TraverseJurcisin/Horticulture-Assistant-HASS-REPO/docs/data_validation.md

 Critical catalogues such as fertilizer inventories, crop targets, irrigation schedules, and deficiency lookups are checked in the background every few hours.
-If a bundled dataset or local override fails to load (for example due to invalid JSON), Home Assistant raises a persistent notification identifying the file that needs attention.
-Fix the file or remove the override and the integration automatically dismisses the alert on the next health check.
+If a bundled dataset or local override fails to load (for example due to invalid JSON), Home Assistant raises a persistent notification and opens a Repairs issue identifying the file that needs attention.
+Fix the file or remove the override and the integration automatically dismisses the alert and closes the Repairs issue on the next health check.

 ## Sensor linking hints